Sud-ana/tcl_scripting/README.md

 ### Writing constraints for the output section
 ```
-Tcl commands used to write a loop to iterate over the rows and columns specific to OUTPUT section
+Tcl commands are used to write a loop to iterate over the rows and columns specific to the OUTPUT section
-  For each row which is a port, identify if the port is single signal or bussed to define is by name or name*
+  For each row that is a port, identify if the port is a single signal or bussed to define it by name or name*
-    Parse the ; to get the SDC formatted values.
+    Parse the; to get the SDC formatted values.
 ```
 ![Output Port Delay parsed](/assets/OutputPortDelays.jpg)